top of page

 How to become a DAR Member?
 How to Transfer into our chapter?

 Since its founding in 1890, DAR has admitted more than one million members!
 Do you need help researching your family history?
 Do you know that you have a Revolutionary ancestor?
 Your membership begins with selecting and contacting a NSDAR Chapter.
 A family member's application can be used as a basis for your application.
-Contact our Chapter Registrar or Chapter Regent who can guide the completion of your family research and will support you with your DAR application.
+Email Chapter Registrar at CapeCodDarRegistrar@gmail.com or Chapter Regent at CapeCodDarRegent@gmail.com who can guide the completion of your family research and will support you with your DAR application.
 We’re here to help and look forward to seeing you soon.

 Massachusetts DAR